LucasDelfino92/morrowindsharp/mwtools.md

    4. Leave the **Arguments** field empty.
    5. Tick **Use application's icon for desktop shortcuts**.
    6. Finally, click **Apply** and then **OK**.

+Now we need to setup TESTool for cleaning.

+- Launch TESTool in MO2.
+- A window will pop up, asking you if you want to use your Morrowind root folder instead of registry settings.
+Click **Yes**.
+- Click **Options**.
+- Make sure the following options are active:
+  - Don't change plugin filenames.
+  - Ignore tribunal.esm
+  - Ignore bloodmoon.esm
+  - Restricted dialog cleaning
+  - Restricted cell cleaning
+- Click **Done**.
+- Close TESTool.

+TESTool is now set and ready to go.

 ## tes3cmd